walterxie/MEP-tutorial/README.md

 ### Linking or unlinking models

+For the reasons mentioned above, we want to allow each partition to have its own substitution model.
+This will make it possible for each codon position to have a different relative evolutionary rates.
+But we want to still have all codon positions (i) evolving along the same phylogenetic tree, and (ii) keeping their evolutionary rates proportionally the same along that tree.

-You will have to link the tree and clock models across the three partitions (and name them `tree` and `clock` respectively) before continuing to the next step.
+In order to achieve this, you will have to link (i) the tree and (ii) clock models (these deal with how rates vary along the tree) across the three partitions, and name them `tree` and `clock`, respectively.
-To achieve this goal, you need to select all three partitions first, and respectively click the button `Link Clock Models` and `Link Trees`.
+This requires selecting all three partitions first, and clicking the buttons `Link Clock Models` and `Link Trees`.
 The partition panel should now look something like this:

 <figure>